 Above is a map of the Alberta small towns we will be talking about.
 Using this map, you will be about to tell how far each town is away from the big cities such as Calgary or Edmonton.
 This way, you can decide whether you might want to take a day trip or maybe a weekend getaway to your destination.

-On the upper-left corner of the map is a toggle.
-Clicking on it will give you a complete list of all the small towns in Alberta in our guide!
+Clicking on the map will take you to a personalized map where you can find a complete list of all the small towns in Alberta in our guide!
+We highly recommend you to check it out.

 13 Best Small Towns in Alberta, Canada